-X Continues to Evolve its ‘Verification for Organizations’ Package
+X Continues to Evolve Its ‘Verification for Organizations’ Package

-X is steadily evolving its new verification packages, with its Verification for Organizations program recently getting an upgrade in an effort to further entice brands to pay $US1000 for a gold tick.
+X is steadily evolving its new verification packages, with its Verification for Organizations program recently getting an upgrade in an effort to further entice brands to pay $1,000 USD for a gold tick.

 Which is a big ask, and it seems unlikely that most businesses will even be able to afford such.
 But for big organizations, maybe the value of having extra brand security will justify the spend, along with the extra benefits.